mm11wils/project-file/README.md

+# What we have
+Is 3 examples of the final engine I'd like.

 # project-file

 Ed have a look at the "combat" code, that is a simplified version of the base engine I need.